Joe-Collins-1986/minesweeper/README.md

    ---

-   Consideration was made for using an image instead of a 'F' on the board.
+   Consideration was made for using an image instead of a red 'F' on the board.
    To do this I considered using the following Unicode Character ("\U0001F6A9"). 🚩

    However, the Unicode character took up 2 spaces on the board which did not look right as the rest was set up to deal with single characters.
 I considered changing the cell size on the board to accommodate this, but this would have meant that either the 1-character numbers or the flag would have been slightly off centre.

-   In the end I opted to keep the 'F' as I felt this was in keeping with the games old school aesthetic being a console game.
+   In the end I opted to keep the red 'F' as I felt this was in keeping with the games old school aesthetic being a console game.
+Making the flag red makes it easier for the user to identify especially on the larger boards.

    <br>